erlichg/TVML-Kodi-Addons/README.md

 4. Add your IP of the server
 5. Have fun

-##Kodi plugins
+##Kodi addons
-What I've got working so far are:
-- Exodus
-- KIDSIL
-- Reshet
-- Channel10
-- and more
+Still not all of Kodi API is implemented so some might fail.

-Most (simple) addons should work immediately (Simply place the unzipped kodi addon under the kodiplugins folder.
-This will require running/building from source).
+Most (simple) addons should work immediately (Simply place the unzipped kodi addon under the ~/.TVMLServer/addons

 ###How it works
-The main page of the app shows a grid view of all plugins available.
+The main page of the app shows a grid view of all addons available.

+You can install new addons from the 'Install addons' tab.

-Once you select a plugin, the server runs the plugin with an empty string and returs the list back to the client.
+Once you select an addon, the server runs it with an empty string and returs the list back to the client.

 Subsequent calls will run the plugin with the list item url